Ciao, welcome back to my blog!

--Lace up hiking boots
+-Lace-up hiking boots

 -Body type and fit:

-They can be your best friends, so don't reject them completely, use them wisely.
+Well-considered patterns can be your best friends, so don't reject them completely, use them wisely.

 A big, colourful and bright pattern will be perfect to highlight the part of your body you are happy with while is not ideal for the part you would like to hide.

-The general rule is to stay away from all the extremities which are too thick and too thin.
+The general rule is to stay away from all the extremities, which are too thick and too thin.

 -Know your size:

-Baggy clothes just make you shapeless, like you a wearing a sack, and therefore you will look bigger (not to mention dowdy).
+Baggy clothes just make you shapeless, like you are wearing a sack, and therefore you will look bigger (not to mention dowdy).